 Socialist Feminists believed that only equal political and legal opportunities will not resolve the issue of inequality.
 To them, child bearing and child rearing issues are cultural rather than biological.
 They claim to transform the society such that the social classifications like class, gender, sexuality and race no longer acts as a barrier to share in equal resources.
 This class of feminists believes that appropriation and commoditization of women’s sexual and reproductive capacity by men lies in the concept of the Private Property, the institutionalization of slavery, women’s sexual subordination and economic dependency on men.

-This group of feminists believes that women confinement to domestic sphere serves economic interests of capitalism.
+This group of feminists believes that women confinement to the domestic sphere serves the economic interests of capitalism.
 They argue that because women liberate men from domestic duties and child rearing duties men can perform paid work.
 And hence they say that patriarchal division of labour within the family confines women only to unpaid and unvalued domestic work while the man gets the free time to work outside their home and get paid by the capitalist world.

 There are some different types of feminists that emerged since 1980.
 Let’s take a look at their agenda –